ecbme4040/e4040-2020FALL-PROJECT-CRKY-CJR2198/README.md

 Specificy an optimizer for both the discriminator and the generator.

-Specify the generator architecture using the generator dictionary.
+Specify the generator architecture using the generator dictionary (see examples in notebooks).

-Specify the discriminator dictionary using the discriminator dictionary.
+Specify the discriminator dictionary using the discriminator dictionary (see examples in notebooks).

 Specify a tf.keras.losses.BinaryCrossentropy(from_logits=True) object.
 Set reduction=tf.keras.losses.Reduction.NONE for distributed training.